smp/AI_ML_Workshops/lab-5-Hands_on_with_Rekognition_API/README.md

 ![demo0.png](demo0.png)

 As you can see AWS has already done the heavy lifting of data preparation for you.
-Also it extends much further tom object detection.
+Also it extends much further with object detection.
 It can detect faces, guess the age of the person, compare faces and even process video streams in the same way.

 ### Using Amazon Rekognition

-To start with lets look at the AWS CLI for Rekognition, we'll want a few sample images, ones you can use easily are from this repository, but feel free to subsitute with your own.
+To start with let's look at the AWS CLI for Rekognition, we'll want a few sample images, ones you can use easily are from this repository, but feel free to subsitute with your own.

 Create a public S3 bucket and upload the sample images.